Have you been inspired to get started on your journey to zero waste in Torfaen?

 - If holding a party, rather than buying single use disposable items, consider using items from the Torfaen community share scheme or borrow glasses from Morrisons.

 - Consider switching from disposable razors to one that will last forever.
-These are called safety razors and we have a company on our doorstep in Newport who supplies them called Mutiny Shaving.
+These are called safety razors and I thoroughly recommend!

 - When in fast food chains, ask for your drink with no plastic lid and drink from it or buy yourself some metal straws.